 - Save money on fuel.
 When you fight compaction, you also fight high fuel bills.
 According to PTG, for every .4 inch a towed machine sinks into the soil, your fuel consumption increases 10%.
 The extra work for your tractor would be the equivalent of pulling a constant 1% grade.
 If your tires are sunk in 4 inches, this balloons to a constant 10% grade!

 A PTG Inflation System Puts You in Total Control

 You turn it on and it just works.
 Control your system from an ISO monitor or PTG’s digital control box from the driver’s seat.
 No valves to turn and no time-consuming maintenance to perform.

 Push a button when you want to change pressure.
 The target inflation time is usually between 3 and 5 minutes.
 Leaving the field to run down the road?
 Hit the inflate button.
 By the time you’re down the road one mile, your tires are at their pre-set ideal road pressure.
 Deflating to your pre-set field pressure takes only 90 seconds.
 Hit the deflate button as you’re turning into the field.

 You get a custom system delivered, not a box of random parts.
 You receive a custom kit that includes all the system components you need.
-(You will need to supply a few items, which we cover below.)
-The process is easy:

 How Much Does a PTG Inflation System Cost?